somak135/AB-Testing/README.md

 `1.py` implements the numerical procedure of finding required sample size.

 `2.py` carries out simulation study to check the comparative performance of bayesian method and frequentist(aka classical) method.

+`3.py` plots the outcome of a single conducted test in bayesian method.

+`4.py` is a brief code for generating some plots for the slides.